 One way to make summertime with kids easier is to build a healthy summer morning routine for kids that allows your family to continue functioning as well as it does in the school year.

-Creating a summer routine for kids is especially important if both parents are still working through the summer.
+Creating a predictable routine for kids is especially important if both parents are still working through the kids’ summer break.

 Here’s how to create one that works for your family:

 During the school year, our children have to get up and rush to school every single day.

 In the summer, allow the morning to be slow and relaxing rather than try to rush… unless you have something you absolutely need to get done by a specific time, like a morning doctor’s appointment.

 Let your child sleep in until they are ready to get up naturally.
 Especially since summer bedtimes are often later during the longer days, it’s important to make sure kids get adequate sleep.

 With the sun rising earlier than during the school year, this is usually still quite early.

 And, if you have the opposite problem and your kids wake up TOO early in the bright summer mornings, get this sleep-training alarm clock so that even toddlers can understand when it’s appropriate to get out of bed and when they’ve had enough sleep.